Achievements

 Conceived and implemented large-scale clinical and community-based research demonstrating that misoprostol, a pill that can be used to prevent blood loss at delivery and immediately after delivery, is safe and effective and a reasonable alternative to oxytocin for these purposes

-Developed innovative medical abortion telemedicine service delivery model
+Developed innovative medication abortion telemedicine service delivery model

 Studied and promoted low-tech non-surgical postabortion care